Welcome to ACCT13017 Financial Statement Analysis. It is great to have you in our unit.

 Financial Statement Analysis is your capstone unit in the Bachelor of Accounting.
 You will have the opportunity to reflect on what you have learnt (and perhaps not learnt) about accounting and business in your degree.
 And you will have the opportunity to better integrate what you have learnt across your degree into a personally meaningful whole.

 And you will have the opportunity to interact with other people in our unit who are studying with us from across Australia – as well as with our teaching staff.

 The Moodle site for our unit is now available.
 This is our unit’s website that contains resources, forums and other useful tools.
 Check it out; particularly the Weekly Schedule and the Assignments, both in the top centre section of Moodle.
-You can also find the Unit profile in the Information section on the top left hand side of Moodle.
+You can also find the Unit Profile and the Unit Contacts in the Information tab at the top of Moodle.

 You will see the reading for Week 1 is the Preface and Chapter 1 of the Study Guide.
 And that Step 1 of ASS#1 is due at 11.00am Thursday (Week 1).

 If you have not previously studied ACCT11059 Accounting, Learning & Online Communication or ACCT11081 Introductory Financial Accounting, you will need to set up your blog.
 Instructions on how to do this are included in ASS#1.
 You should do this right now.

 We will have an interactive online workshop each week at 11.00am – 1.00pm on Wednesday.
 Anyone in our unit can attend, should you wish to.
 We may have a second workshop, depending on the final level of enrolments.

 You can Zoom into the workshop live each week and participate from wherever you are in Australia (and elsewhere).
 If the time of our workshop does not suit you, you can watch a video of the workshop.
 These will be available on Moodle (in the section for that week).